 A safely managed drinking water source is defined as one located on site, available when needed, and free from contamination.

-In rural, often indigenous, communities without drinking water, WEFTA volunteers work together with community members to design, build, improve and manage systems that bring safe and reliable clean water supplies not just for the homes of the communities, but also local medical facilities and schools.
-Our projects are community-based, self-help projects that require participation from the community encouraging empowerment and ownership of the systems.
+In rural, often indigenous, communities without safe drinking water, WEFTA volunteers work with community members to design, build, improve, and manage systems that bring safe and reliable clean water supplies not just to the homes of the community, but also local medical facilities and schools.
+Our projects are community-based, self-help projects that require local participation, encouraging empowerment and ownership of the systems.
 These efforts represent important steps forward to achieving SDG #6.

-The goal of WEFTA volunteers is to improve living conditions by either developing safe water systems or improving existing ones thereby decreasing the spread of waterborne diseases.
-Easy access to a safe and reliable water system also lessens the burden of transporting water, a job that mostly falls on the heads and shoulders of the women and girls of the community, often literally, and takes time away from school and potential work/economic opportunities.
+The goal of WEFTA volunteers is to improve living conditions by either developing safe water systems or improving existing ones thereby decreasing the spread of waterborne disease.
+Easy access to a safe and reliable water system also lessens the burden of transporting water, a job that literally falls mostly on the heads and shoulders of the women and girls of the community.
+This takes time away from school and potential work/economic opportunities.

 17.4 minutes is the average time households spend to reach a water source (often of questionable quality), collect water, and carry it back home.